 Develop children’s ability to express their own beliefs creatively

-Expanding children’s vocabulary in talking about faith traditions ensuring they have the right words to express their ideas and beliefs with increasing effect
+Expand children’s vocabulary in talking about faith traditions ensuring they have increasingly sophisticated words to express their ideas and beliefs with increasing effect

 RE plays an important role, along with all other curriculum areas, particularly PSHCE, in promoting social awareness and understanding in our children.
 We encourage our pupils to ask questions about the world and to reflect on their own beliefs, values and experiences.
 We include and promote British values, ensuring that children are aware of their rights and responsibilities as UK citizens.

 Our curriculum is designed to encourage creativity, imagination, enquiry, debate, discussion and independence.

 We use the Lancashire Agreed Syllabus for Religious Education and are currently in the process of reviewing and adapting our RE provision and curriculum to suit the needs of the pupils in our school